woodcrafty/PyETo/docs/overview.rst

 FAO Penman-Monteith
 -------------------
-This is the method recommended by the Food and Agriculture Organisation of the United Nations (FAO) for estimating ETo for a grass crop using limited meteorological data (see Allen et al, 1998).
+This is the method recommended by the Food and Agriculture Organisation of the United Nations (FAO) for estimating ET\ :sub:`o` for a grass crop using limited meteorological data (see Allen et al, 1998).

 The FAO Penman-Monteith equation requires site location, air temperature, humidity, radiation and wind speed data for daily, weekly, ten-day or monthly ETo calculations.

-Before using this method you should familiarise yourself with chapters 1 to 4 of Allen et al (1998), which provide detailed guidelines for estimating ETo, including how to choose appropriate equations for estimating missing meteorological data.
+Before using this method you should familiarise yourself with chapters 1 to 4 of Allen et al (1998), which provide detailed guidelines for estimating ET\ :sub:`o`\ , including how to choose appropriate equations for estimating missing meteorological data.

 ----------
 Hargreaves